 Vilma has had teaching experiences both in Cuba and the United States at schools such as The Cuban National Ballet School, Chicago Academy for the Arts, School of Dance West, The Academy of Dance Art, Faubourg School of Ballet, State Street Dance Studio and Barrington Dance Academy where in addition to teaching she also performed in the Nutcracker for a season.
 She has staged and choreographed productions such as Suite of Bayadere, Don Quixote, Swan Lake, Nutcracker, Coppelia, Paquita, Le Corsaire and others.

 Since 2010 Vilma has coached many students for the Youth America Grand Prix Competition.
 In this competition her students have won in Chicago and the New York finals.
-Vilma received the Outstanding Teacher Award at the New York Youth America Grand Prix Finals in 2011.
+Vilma received the Outstanding Teacher Award at the New York Youth America Grand Prix Finals in 2011 and at the Chicago Semi-Finals in 2019.
 Not only has Vilma’s students been finalists in the Youth American Grand Prix but her students have received full scholarships to American Ballet Theater, Houston Ballet, Canada’s National Ballet School, Ballet West, Stuttgart Ballet, and the Royal Winnipeg Ballet to mention a few.
 Vilma plans to continue to pass on her knowledge and experience gained through her many years of training.

 Guillermo Leyva trained at the Professional School of Arts in Camaguey, Cuba.
 After graduated he began dancing professionally at the Ballet de Camaguey under Fernando Alonso direction.
 He joined this company for 11 years as a principal dancer where he danced several classic roles.
 Later he danced for 3 years with the Ballet de Monterrey in Mexico, under the direction of Ann Marie D’ Angelo, Fernando Alonso, and Fernando Bujones.
 He also danced as a principal dancer with Joffrey Ballet of Chicago, Lexington Ballet, Lyric Opera of Chicago, Illinois Ballet, Cincinnati Ballet, Ballet de Santiago, Chile and Ballet Royal de Wallonie in Belgium.
 Guillermo has also worked with renowned choreographers, Alberto Alonso, Frederick Franklin and while at Joffrey he danced under the direction of Alonso King and Randy Duncan.
 He is co-artistic director of Alma Dance Theater, NFP.

 Guillermo has coached students for The Youth America Grand Prix Regionals and Finals resulting with his students placing and winning in both the junior and senior divisions.
-He was Awarded Outstanding Teacher in 2014 at the Youth America Grand Prix Indianapolis Regional.
+He was Awarded Outstanding Teacher in 2014 at the Youth America Grand Prix Indianapolis Regional and in 2019 at the Chicago Semi-Finals.

 Guillermo was born in a very poor and dangerous place and his parent decided to send him to the Art School in order to obtain a better education and future.
 Guillermo will be always grateful for what his parent did because it made him who he is today.